drduh/macOS-Security-and-Privacy-Guide/README.md

 	* Study and recognize the threat and your attack surface.

 * Keep the system up to date
-	* Patch, patch, patch.
+	* Patch, patch, patch your system and software.
-	* Subscribe to announcement mailing lists (e.g., [Apple security-announce](https://lists.apple.com/mailman/listinfo/security-announce)) for software you use often.
+	* Subscribe to announcement mailing lists (e.g., [Apple security-announce](https://lists.apple.com/mailman/listinfo/security-announce)) for programs you use often.

 * Encrypt sensitive data
 	* In addition to full disk encryption, create one or many encrypted containers to store passwords, keys and personal documents.